 - Fare box recovery for the agency has been below 17 percent for fixed route service and below 8 percent for Dial-A-Ride service.
 As such, the agency is highly dependent on property taxes to fund the majority of its operating costs.
-This reality should be considered when future expansions are considered, especially outside the existing transit service boundary. - Growth in the tax revenue alone will not keep pace with estimated increases in operating costs and will not provide sufficient funding for increases in transit service. - Outlying areas of the BTS service area are currently served largely by an extended service program where riders may request a ride from a BTS bus stop to a location within the BTS service boundary but that is not served by fixed route service.
+This reality should be considered when future service expansions are considered, especially outside the existing transit service boundary, where the BTS charter requires expanded service be funded fully through property tax revenue. - Growth in the tax revenue alone will not keep pace with estimated increases in operating costs and will not provide sufficient funding for increases in transit service.

+- Outlying areas of the BTS service area are currently served largely by an extended service program where riders may request a ride from a BTS bus stop to a location within the BTS service boundary but that is not served by fixed route service.
 The expansion of fixed route service to some of the areas with frequent calls for extended service should be considered in conjunction with a funding feasibility analysis of such service.
-This is discussed in Section 5.

-- The transit service currently operates six days a week from roughly 6:00 a.m to 7:30 p.m. on weekdays.
+This is discussed in Section 5. - The transit service currently operates six days a week from roughly 6:00 a.m. to 7:30 p.m. on weekdays.
 Ridership and funding analyses should be considered prior to expanding services beyond this time.
 Currently, no funds exist to provide longer service periods. - Many local transit service providers, both public and private, operate within the BTS service area.
 These alternative options provide a critical supplement to BTS services. - Public outreach should continue to be an integral part of the BTS mission.
 Informing the service population of transit service and transit service modifications should be continued and expanded where necessary.